cloudacademy/angular-labs/07-angular-signals/README.md

         cart: Product[] = [];
         ```

-    - Update the `addToCart()` method to emit event instead of adding to previously declared list of Products:
+    - Update the `addToCart()` method to call `CartService` instead of adding to previously declared list of Products:

         ```.js
         addToCart(product: Product) {
-            this.addToCartEvent.emit(product);
+            this.cartService.addToCart(product);
         }
         ```